 - location - some 40 mi / 70 km from Houston Hobby International Airport (~60 min drive distance), some 70 mi / 110 km from Houston Intercontinental Airport (~90 min drive distance)

 - Embarkation: luggage must be unloaded at the terminal curbside prior to parking.
 Shuttles don't handle luggage during embarkation.

-- From East - take Highway 87.
+From East - take Highway 87.
 Board a Port Bolivar vehicle ferry.
 Exit the ferry onto Ferry Road (Highway 87).
 Turn right onto Harborside Drive, then continue to Kempner (22nd Street) - some 20 city blocks.
-Turn right onto Kempner (22nd Street) and follow the signs to the Cruise Terminal (Pier 25 or 27).
+Turn right onto Kempner (22nd Street) and follow the signs to the terminal (Pier 25 or 27).

-- From North or West - take Interstate 45 South, then Exit 1C, Follow the feeder road to Harborside Drive (Highway 275), then turn left onto Harborside Drive and for ~5 ml / 8 km to Kempner (22nd Street).
-Turn left onto Kempner (22nd Street) and and follow the signs to the Cruise Terminal (Pier 25 or 27).
+From North or West - take Interstate 45 South, then Exit 1C, Follow the feeder road to Harborside Drive (Highway 275), then turn left onto Harborside Drive and for ~5 mi / 8 km to Kempner (22nd Street).
+Turn left onto Kempner (22nd Street) and follow the signs to the terminal (Pier 25 or 27).

-- If you plan to flight to Galveston, you will arrive at either Hobby Airport, HOU, or George Bush International Airport, IAH, you have to rent a car or take a cruise line shuttle.
+If you plan to fly to Galveston, you will arrive at either Hobby Airport, HOU, or George Bush International Airport, IAH, you have to rent a car or take a cruise line shuttle.
 There is no public transportation to Galveston from the airports in Huston.
 Galveston Limousine offers service to Galveston cruise ship terminal for USD 30.
-Taxi fare are USD 100 from George Bush Intercontinental and USD 75 from Hobby Airport.
+Taxi fares are USD 100 from George Bush Intercontinental and USD 75 from Hobby Airport.